 The large stone bridge built in the 19th century with its 9 arches is 220 m long, it replaced the ferry which was the only way to cross the Dordogne.

 The city has renovated its port area to accommodate cruise liners.
 8 kilometers away, in the town of Vayres, a strange natural phenomenon occurs twice a year, at times of high tidal coefficients: the tidal bore.
 This important wave going up the Dordogne is a delight for surfers and also attracts many curious people.

-The Vayres castle, with medieval, Renaissance and 17th century architecture, is a listed historic monument.
-Its gardens and its monumental staircase open on the Dordogne River.
-Its park received the label “Jardins Remarquables” (Remarkable Gardens of France).
-The castle belonged to Henri IV, it is now a private property that can be visited.
+The castle of Vayres with its medieval, Renaissance and 17th century architecture is classified as a historical monument.
+Its gardens and its monumental staircase open onto the Dordogne.
+Its park has been awarded the Jardins Remarquables label.
+The castle belonged to Henri IV, it is an inhabited private property that can be visited.

 About fifteen kilometers away, the abbey church of Guîtres, built in the 11th century, was dismantled during the Revolution, only the Saintonge style church remains, restored in the 20th century and housing a majestic organ, concerts are offered there from July to September.